10 practical tips for getting into law school

 Just as many undergraduates change majors, once you are in law school, you may find yourself interested in new areas of the law that you hadn’t considered.
 Lawyers have a wide range of jobs in many different fields such as business, entertainment, environment, estate planning, family law, government, immigration, insurance, intellectual property, medical malpractice, military, and tax.
 Keep your mind open to be sure you find the area of law you most enjoy.

-AU's Office of Alumni Relations and the Center for Student Success livestream the Sundays @ 7 career conversation series at 7 p.m. on various Sunday evenings throughout the year.
+AU's Office of Alumni Relations and the Center for Student Success livestream the Sundays @ 7 Career Conversations with Alumni series at 7 p.m. on various Sunday evenings throughout the year.

 The pre-law panel — moderated by Matt Dabros, AU associate professor of political science and pre-law advisor — took place in February via Zoom.